simolus3/drift/docs/pages/docs/Other engines/web.md

 The following example is meant to be used with a regular Dart web app, compiled using [build_web_compilers](https://pub.dev/packages/build_web_compilers).
-Flutter users will have to use a different approach to compile service workers.
-As long as you can compile a separate Dart file (with a `main` function that's not your app) into a JS file, you can use that as a worker too.

 To write a web worker that will serve requests for drift, create a file called `worker.dart` in the `web/` folder of your app.
 It could have the following content: